kmnhan/erlabpy/docs/source/getting-started.rst

   pip install erlab

+If you wish to install ERLabPy from source, see the :doc:`contributing`.

 Dependencies
 ============

 ERLabPy is installed with many different python libraries.
 Some key packages and links to their documentation are listed below as a reference.
-In particular, this documentation assumes basic familiarity with the first four packages, which are sufficient for most use cases.
+In particular, this documentation assumes basic familiarity with the first four packages, which will be sufficient for most use cases.

 .. list-table::
     :header-rows: 1